zpliulab/PST-PRNA/README.md

 * [scikit-learn](https://scikit-learn.org/) (0.24.1).

 ## Specific usage
-ONGOING

 ### 1 Download and install the standard alone software listed above.
 Change the paths of these executable file at default_config/bin_path.py.

 ### 2 Topography preparing
 a.
 The script 'protein.py' contains the class RBP which interates all procedures that are needed to convert a RBP to topographies.
 b.
 And for each protein, it takes tens of minutes to calculates topographies.
 So we recommend using parallel computing tools, such as [slurm](https://slurm.schedmd.com/).
 The bash script 'prepare_all.slurm' helps for extracting topographies in parallel cooperating with the python script 'prepare_all.py'.
 c.
 Users can also use 'prepare_all.py' all alone for preprocessing data.
 The files containing RBP_ids are in data/pdbid_chain.
-And the path of PDB_id lists should be specific
-    the two 'prepare_all' scripts.
+And the path of PDB_id lists should be specific the two 'prepare_all' scripts.

 ### 3 Training
 To train an ab initio model, simply uses the script 'train.py'.
 Specific the RBPs list in default_config/dir_options: python train.py

 ### 4 Predicting
 To predict new RNA-binding sites on newly protein, the topography preparing process is needed.
 Then uses the script 'predict.py': python predict.py

 ## Lisence
 PST-PRNA is released under an [MIT Lisense](LICENSE)